Home > Analyses > Technology > MicroVision, Inc.

 Revenue by Segment

-This pie chart illustrates MicroVision, Inc.’s revenue distribution by segment for the fiscal year 2024, highlighting how contract, license and royalty, and product revenues contribute to the total income.
+This pie chart illustrates MicroVision, Inc.’s revenue breakdown by segment for the fiscal year 2025, highlighting Contract, License and Royalty, and Product Revenues.

 revenue by segment